proxy-wasm/spec/docs/Roadmap.md

 Each track is described in more detail below, with owners and ETAs listed for efforts currently in development.
-This roadmap should not be construed as a set of commitments, but rather a set of directions that are subject to change in response to community interest and investment.
+This roadmap should not be construed as a set of commitments, but rather a set of directions that are subject to change in response to community interest and contributions.

 The overarching goals of this document are to: